 Now, given that vacuum sealing may not work well with a dry brined steak for the reason given above, and given that you may not own a vacuum sealer, then you simply want to use a sealable plastic bag.
 The proper way to use a sealable plastic bag, of a type you know will not leak, like a Ziploc® freezer bag, is to put the meat into it, pressing out most of the air, then closing almost all of the seal, and then putting the bag slowly into the sous-vide water described below, except for the tiny unsealed area that you will pinch shut just before completely submerging the bag of meat in the water.
 That procedure will eliminate the air in the bag well enough that any residual air will not interfere with good heat transmission during the sous-vide process.

-Note: Once you complete the sous-vide cooking you only have a minute or two of grilling actions and it will be time to eat.
+Note: Once you complete the sous-vide cooking you only have a minute or two of grilling actions per side and it will be time to eat.
 I recommend putting all dishes and plates that will be used at your meal for hot food into a 180 degrees F warming oven, as that practice really improves eating enjoyment.
 I also strongly recommend that you prepare all the remaining items for your meal during the sous-vide cooking, to avoid delay in enjoying the grilled steaks.

 Here is how you do sous-vide cooking at home (with the help of a quick read or instant digital thermometer) ...
 Use a two and one half to five gallon cooler and put in 2 gallons to 4 gallons of hot tap water at a temperature in excess of 130 degrees F, ideally 132 to 135 degrees F. If your tap water isn't hot enough then boil a gallon of water in a pot on your cooktop.
 Use some of that boiling water as necessary, such that the mixture of tap water and boiling water creates a 130 degrees F environment.
 Just the act of partially filling the cooler will start to reduce the water temperature, so starting with a temperature of 132 degrees F is perfectly okay.
 When the water temperature has dropped to 130 degrees F put in the vacuum sealed steaks, close the lid and wait for about 15 minutes.
 Open the cooler lid, check the temperature, and if necessary adjust the temperature back up to 130 degrees F by adding more boiling water and stirring with a large spoon.
 Repeat this process until the meat has had one hour to come to the proper internal temperature.
 If (Ugh!) you want medium instead of medium rare steaks the sous-vide water temperature should be 135 to 140 degrees F.